-The mandatory Performance and Development Dialogue takes place between immediate manager and employee, requiring preparation on both parts as well as follow-up throughout the year.
+The mandatory PDD takes place between immediate manager and employee, requiring preparation on both parts as well as follow-up throughout the year.

 Cross-border mobility and international assignments are ways to enhance job rotation and develop the employee’s competence, and also build overall corporate citizenship and culture.
 The opportunity to work abroad and in different positions is popular among younger staff.

-The trainee programme is in high demand and graduates are often offered a permanent position.
+The graduate programme is in high demand and graduates are often offered a permanent position.

 Working to increase gender equality

-There are still more men holding managerial positions than women even though the workforce is made up of approximately 60 % women and 40 % men.
-To come to terms with this, it is mandatory that at least one woman be among the top three candidates for every managerial position.
+There are still more men holding managerial positions than women even though the workforce is made up of approximately 60 per cent women and 40 per cent men.
+To come to terms with this, it is mandatory that the top three candidates for every managerial position include both genders.

-Increasingly young top managers take paternity leave encouraging others to follow, but as in society at large this is a generation issue.
+Increasingly young top managers take paternity leave encouraging others to follow, but as in society at large this is a generational issue.